Note: Guide Hachette 2** (Remarkable Wine)

 About the estate:

 The Hocquard family has been at the helm of this estate since 1968.
-Located in Le Castellet, La Tour du Bon benefits from a unique terroir of limestone and sandy soils with varied exposures, making it one of the earliest ripening vineyards in Bandol.
-The estate began to make a name for itself in the mid-1980s, notably with the creation in 1987 of the Saint-Ferréol cuvée, a sunny, refined red wine from three plots planted around a 20-million-year-old hill.
-Then, from 1990 onwards, with the arrival of Agnès Henry-Hocquard at the head of the estate, the wine took on a whole new dimension!
-Surrounded by Loire winemakers (Thierry Puzelat and Antoine Pouponeau), she has maintained a course of excellence with wines that retain great personality and age harmoniously with a delicate profile, without ever becoming overly mature, extracted, or aged.
-Since 2013, the curious winemaker has been isolating Mourvèdre grapes for the En Sol cuvée, macerated for six months in amphorae.
-This is an ancestral but perilous practice (the wines can become heavy and lack precision), but it is masterfully executed in a fine red with a rare iodine sensation.
+In Le Castellet, La Tour du Bon benefits from a unique terroir of limestone and sandy soils with varied exposures, making it one of the earliest-ripening wines in Bandol.
+By the mid-1980s, the estate was making a name for itself, notably with the creation in 1987 of the Saint-Ferréol cuvée, a sunny and refined red wine from three plots planted around a hill that is twenty million years old.
+Then, starting in 1990 and with the arrival of Agnès Henry-Hocquard at the helm of the estate, the wine reached new heights!
+Surrounded by winemakers from the Loire Valley (Thierry Puzelat and Antoine Pouponeau), she has maintained a commitment to excellence with wines that retain great character and age harmoniously with a delicate profile, never showing signs of over-ripeness, over-extraction, or excessive aging.
+Since 2013, the curious winemaker has been setting aside Mourvèdre grapes for the En Sol cuvée, which is macerated for six months in amphorae.
+An ancestral yet perilous practice (the wines can become heavy and lack precision) is magnificently mastered in a refined red with a rare iodine-like sensation.